SouvLithe/skeleton-sp21/README.md

 # CS61B - SPRING 2021
+Completion Date: December 31, 2025.
+It was completed just before the deadline set by Gradescope.
-Personal solutions, for reference only
+Personal solution method, for reference only

 ---
 UC Berkeley CS 61B Data Structures, Spring 2021